-- Secondary Certification: In addition to Math 324 (Real Analysis), your program requires you to take Math 335 (Foundations of Geometry), Math 330 (Abstract Algebra) and Math 360 (Probability and Statistics), Math 390 (History of Math).
+- Secondary Certification: In addition to Math 324 (Real Analysis), your program requires you to take Math 335 (Foundations of Geometry), Math 330 (Abstract Algebra), Math 390 (History of Math), and Math 341 (Probability and Applied Statistics) or Math 361 (Statistics.)
 For your electives, some particularly good choices are Math 319 (Number Theory) and Math 326 (Differential Equations).
 But choose according to your interests and choose as many as possible.
 Your excitement about mathematics is the key to being a great teacher!

 - Graduate Studies in Math: Take all the math you can!!
 Really!
 Math 330 (Abstract Algebra) is a must.
 You should take both Math 330 and Math 324 (Real Analysis) before the end of your junior year.
 (Questions about both courses show up on the GRE's.)
 When you have completed 324, consider 325 (Real Analysis II).
 Math 370 (Complex Analysis) is also a good choice.
 If your interest is more on the analysis side or the applied side, take any or all of our Differential Equations courses (326, 328, and 372) and Numerical Analysis courses (345 and 346).
 If you are more inclined to algebra, take Math 333 (Linear Algebra II) or Math 319 (Number Theory).
 Topology will probably be required in graduate school, so you may want to get an early start with Math 338 (General Topology).
 Combinatorics (Math 315) offers many research opportunities.
 Be looking for our special Math 380 offerings as well.

-- Statistician or Actuarial Studies: Take Math 360 and 361 (Probability and Stats I and II).
+- Statistician or Actuarial Studies: Take Math 360 (Probability) and 361 (Statistics.)
+Also take Math 366 (Actuary.)
 If you have taken Math 345 (Numerical Analysis I), then 346 (Numerical Analysis II) is a good choice.
 Math 326 (Differential Equations) and 372 (Partial Differential Equations) are also good choices.
 If you are interested in the actuarial field, investigate a Business minor.
 Take financial accounting, micro economics, and macro economics.
 Learn EXCEL really well.
 If you are interested in Stats but not actuarial work, look for a minor in another discipline to which you can apply the stats: biology, economics, psychology, etc.

 - Career in Applied Math: Math 326 (Differential Equations) and Math 319 (Number Theory) and Math 360 and 361 (Probability and Stats I and II) are important.
 Numerical Analysis (Math 345 and 346) for highly recommended as well for all applied mathematicians.
 The Linear Programming and Operations Research Course (Math 332) is recommended for those inclined towards financial math, business or economics.
 On the discrete side of applied math, both Math 315 (Combinatorics) and statistics are particularly valuable.
 Math 333 (Linear Algebra II) is also a very good idea for applied mathematics.
 You should consider taking additional computer science and/or physics.
 Try to learn Maple or Matlab and also Java or C++.